 New on Munchies: Sushi Like You've Never Seen It

-As Life Is Strange has progressed, so its tone has darkened and its influences widened, now encompassing internet culture with Warren, still pumped from his show of aggression, labeling himself a "white knight" and how he's become an "alpha."
-"I think when you're insecure, it's normal to show ourselves to others as something else using people, characters, and words," Koch explains.
-"I mean, we are looking at memes, 4chan, Tumblr, and all that, and we are using Warren a lot for this."
+As Life Is Strange has progressed, so its tone has darkened and its influences widened, now encompassing internet culture with Warren, still pumped from his show of aggression, labelling himself a "white knight" and how he's become an "alpha".
+"I think when you're insecure, it's normal to show ourselves to others as something else using people, characters and words," Koch explains.
+"I mean, we are looking at memes, 4chan, tumblr and all that, and we are using Warren a lot for this."

 To me, it seems like Warren is Dontnod's connection with online societies, and along with that comes the issues and problems that a lifestyle with web culture entails.
 He's not a weirdo, nor a woman hater who is simply hanging around Max to get his end away.
 He's merely going through his own changes, which might not be so life-or-death in design as Max's, but are traumatic nonetheless as all of these new emotions are stirred up.
 Warren, aged just 16, is a character who isn't black or white, but one that's a little bit more than the usual shy nerd stereotype.